 The goal of our admissions process is to identify applicants who will flourish in law school and who will gain a distinct lifelong advantage by having attained a Dedman law degree.
 The application process is our opportunity to look at you as a whole person.
 We want to know about you and your accomplishments.

 Throughout the admissions process, the Admissions Office will make every effort to give you prompt and individualized attention.
 Every application is read in its entirety; no decisions are made on the "numbers" alone.
 When evaluating an application, we look for well-rounded students who have proven evidence of academic success and who will enrich our overall educational community.
-Work and life experiences are also valuable components of an application, but they will be weighted more heavily in applications to the part-time evening program.
+Work and life experiences are also valuable components of an application.
+To view SMU Dedman School of Law's Admissions Policy, click here

 Before you apply